kyla100/AboutMe-1/README.md

 * Designed and developed the video game website for the valorant community to revolutionize how players search for lineups.
   * http://LineupsValorant.com/
 * Volunteer for counseling kids with video gaming problems
+  * Organized and held panel discussions on Psychology of Gaming & how to manage and balance it with School Life for parents and children
 * Teaching community kids computer science, game development (c#, c++), and python and web programming
 * Created tennis groups and camps for kids.
 Coached tens of kids tennis (since I was 12) to inspire them to be active with sports
 * Recruiting fellow students to the robotic team and to inspire others to innovate